HttpRafa/atomic-cloud/docs/usage/controller/Templates/index.md

 ## What are Templates?

-Templates serve as blueprints for your deployments.
+Templates serve as blueprints for your groups.
 They define the desired configuration of resources, whether that’s a virtual machine, storage account, networking component, or even a fully configured Minecraft server setup.
-By using templates, you can ensure consistency and repeatability in your deployments.
+By using templates, you can ensure consistency and repeatability in your groups.

 ## How Do Templates Work?